An out of this world performance from a shining star, Kevin Spacey…

 After a trip to the psychiatrist home, Prot’s easy way of being charms Powell’s wife.
 Prot learns from her about the psychiatrist’s estranged son from his first marriage.
 The Powells’ children are also in awe when he talks to the dog and translates his barks.

-We learn more on Prot that he can push a child on a swing without instruction.. and he is afraid of water as a hose is turned on as Prot shouts.
+We learn more about Prot that he can push a child on a swing without instruction.. and he is afraid of water as a hose is turned on as Prot shouts.
 Screams.
 Is terrified.
 The first real emotion he’s shown.
-To learn more on Prot, Powell decides on regression hypnosis where he believes he can find the truth… and instead gets another possible reality.
+To learn more about Prot, Powell decides on regression hypnosis where he believes he can find the truth… and instead gets another possible reality.

 More on this movie is found in the usual ways.
 Prepare yourself for an emotional trip as you like Prot embark on his journey as the countdown starts leading to that significant date.
 The performances are first class from the A-listers to those playing Prot’s fellow inpatients.
 Spacey enthrals and delights you with his almost charming charismatic character from the start.